LKremer/scbs/docs/tutorial_v5.md

 Now we can import our methylation matrix into a scripting language of our choice for downstream analysis.
 In this tutorial, we chose to use R.
-We read the matrix and create a new column `region` that denotes the genomic coordinates of each region.
-Next, we pivot the matrix from the long table format into a standard cell × region format.
+We first read the cell × region methylation matrix into R.
 Here we chose to use the shrunken residuals as our measure of methylation.
-Finally, we transform the dataframe into a matrix.

 ```r
 library(tidyverse)